trudye/MLandRH_g2/README.md

-Read Me: Machine Learning and Reasoning for Health group 2.
+Machine Learning and Reasoning for Health group 2.

 The ExpertRuleFit model can be found in ERFmodel.rmd